0styx0/jarspection/README.md

+Status: WIP.
+All functionality and appearance subject to change.

 Connect with yourself and others by filling a jar with a color and amount that shows your feelings about a given topic.